Registration & Editing Tab - Environment Options

 Controls how SwissSys handles players with identical ratings when assigning pair numbers.

-- ON (recommended): Randomly sorts players with equal ratings (fairest approach)
+- When ON (recommended): Randomly sorts players with equal ratings (fairest approach)

 Note: Alternate ratings can be used to break ties between equally-rated players.